-In terms of annual distribution (Figure 6b), rainfall in the area follows the typical pattern of wet and dry seasons.
+Rrainfall in the area follows the typical annual distribution pattern of wet and dry seasons (Figure 6b).
 The wet season occurs between May and October (with a peak in September) where rainfall levels tend to exceed 150 mm per month.
 The dry season occurs between December and April with the driest months being December, January and February with 55, 53, and 51 mm of rainfall respectively.